FAQs about Psalters

 You have several different psalters on this site.
 What's the difference?

 Great question!
-All of the psalters we sell are metrical (singing-friendly) renditions of Book of Psalms found in the center of the Bible.
+All of the psalters we sell are metrical (singing-friendly) renditions of the Book of Psalms found in the center of the Bible.
 Each psalter contains at least part of every psalm in the Bible, and many offer all parts of each psalm in several musical selections.

 English language psalters